NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/nextflow/nextflow.rst

     Succeeded   : 88

-Even though the datasets in a test run are small, this pipeline can take a while because it submits jobs to the UPPMAX server via the resource manager SLURM.
+Even though the datasets in a test run are small, this pipeline can take a while because it submits jobs to the UPPMAX server via the resource manager **SLURM**.
 Depending on how busy the server is at the moment (and it might be quite busy if you all run this at the same time!), it may take a while before your jobs are executed.
 It might therefore be necessary to cancel the pipeline once Nextflow seems to progress though the different steps slowly but steadily.
 If you want to cancel the pipeline execution to progress with the tutorial, press ``CTRL-C`` which cancels the currently running process.
 Or alternatively, put it in the background using tmux, do some other things and reattach later to check in on the progress.